NAFTA checklist: A handy guide to key issues, as formal process set to start

 Share via Email

-WASHINGTON — The formal process in renegotiating the 1993 North American Free Trade Agreement could begin any day.
-The U.S. administration says it will soon serve notice that it will enter discussions with Canada and Mexico, following a 90-day consultation period.
+WASHINGTON — The formal process in renegotiating the 1993 North American Free Trade Agreement has begun.
+The U.S. administration served notice Thursday that it will enter discussions with Canada and Mexico, following a 90-day consultation period.

-It's now poised to happen, with Monday's long-awaited swearing-in of Robert Lighthizer, Donald Trump's trade czar.

 —Auto parts: Among the top U.S. priorities.
 It involves rules of origin — and how much local content is required to avoid tariffs.
 It's clear the White House wants more car parts sourced at home, and fewer from Asia.
 What's not clear is the details: will it insist on a specific quota for American parts, or be content with more production in North America, generally?
 How will it tinker with the rules — by simply raising the threshold for avoiding a tariff, currently 62.5 per cent, or by also insisting on a stricter formula for calculating that percentage?
 Will the policy lead to higher car prices?
 Will changes really shift production from Asia, or will companies simply pay more in duties and add it to the sticker price?
 The details matter here.